Gymkata: Plot

 With all this in mind, Jonathan starts the Game, but soon learns that Zamir won't play fair and constantly breaks the strict rules to kill the contestants.
 Meanwhile, the Khan's forces have been overpowered by Zamir's private army in the coup attempt, which the Khan is tricked into believing is a set of security measures for his protection.

 Fighting many obstacles, including a crooked, sadistic participant named Thorg, Jonathan is soon the only player left in the Game.
 About to be killed by crazed villagers, he is saved by a Parmistan warrior who turns out to be his father, Colonel Cabot.
 Cabot explains that while playing the Game, he fell and disabled his arm, but was allowed by Parmistan warriors to live.
 As the two catch up, Zamir fires an arrow into Cabot, who tells Jonathan to go on and win the race.
 Jonathan races off, chased by Zamir's army.
 He is able to make his horse jump a gorge and gets away while only Zamir is brave enough to follow.
 Seeing that Zamir won't let him escape, Jonathan decides to face him and, after a prolonged fight, his gymkata skills allow him to kill Zamir.

 Meanwhile, Rubali finally convinces her father that Zamir is plotting to overthrow the monarchy.
 Using their combined fighting skills, the princess and the Khan attack Zamir's men before encouraging the citizens of Parmistan to rise up and seize the rest.
-As the crowd takes down Zamir's army, Jonathan arrives with his father, who is still alive.
-The crowd cheers the champion, and as the movie ends, the audience is informed that in 1985 the first satellite monitoring station was installed.
+As the crowd takes down Zamir's army, Jonathan arrives with Colonel Cabot, who is still alive.
+The crowd cheers the champion, and as the movie ends, the audience is informed that in 1985, the first satellite monitoring station was installed.